tanshuai0219/EDTalk/README.md

 ## 🔥 Update
+- 2024.08.06 - 💻 Add the training code for fine-tuning on a specific person, and we take Obama as example.
 - 2024.08.06 - 🙏 We hope more people can get involved, and we will promptly handle pull requests.
 Currently, there are still some tasks that need assistance, such as creating a colab notebook, improved web UI, and translation work, among others.
 - 2024.08.04 - 🎉 Add gradio interface.
 - 2024.07.31 - 💻 Add optional face super-resolution.